 While mulch has numerous benefits, too much of it can be a bad thing.
 In areas with disease problems or where insects overwinter, mulch should be pulled away from plants in spring and composted to kill disease and larvae.
 Keep mulch at least 3 inches (8 cm.) away from the trunks and stems of plants to prevent mildew problems and hiding places for pests.

 Very light, dry mulches need to be spread at double their recommended depth to achieve that number after settling.
 Select light colored mulch in summer and dark in winter.
 Light deflects the sun and dark will store any solar heat.

 So many common things make excellent mulch.
-Even newspapers layered at a depth of 8 pages will make a quickly composted carbon adding mulch.
-Keep watch for arborists in your neighborhood and ask them for a load of wood chips, or seed your veggie garden with rye grass as a living mulch and springtime green manure.
+Even newspapers layered at a depth of eight pages will make a quickly composted carbon adding mulch.
+Keep watch for arborists in your neighborhood and ask them for a load of wood chips or seed your veggie garden with rye grass as a living mulch and springtime green manure.

 Mulching is easy and its use will increase your crop yields, minimize pest and disease issues, and lower your water bills along with a host of other benefits.